Recipe

 Export mash plan

 A mash plan can be exported in JSON format.
-The import in Brautomat format must be used to read it back in.
+To read it again, the import must be used in Brautomat format.

 Remove mash plan

-The selected mash plan is removed from the flash memory.
+The selected mash plan is removed from flash memory.

-The Brauomat requires a mash-in step (optional) and a mash-out step.
-If ‘autonext’ is deactivated, the mashing step in particular serves as a separation step between mashing and boiling.
-When importing, the Brauomat can insert missing mashing-in and mashing-off steps.
-Missing temperatures can also be specified.
+The Brautomat requires a mashing step (optional) and a mashing step.
+InIn particular, the mashing step serves as a separating step between mashing and cooking when autonext is deactivated.
+When importing, the Brautomat can insert missing mashing and mashing steps.
+In addition, missing temperatures can be provided with specifications.

-Temperature specifications may be missing in recipes from various sources.
-This applies in particular to the temperatures for mashing in, mashing out, front wort and whirlpool hopping.
-The internal programme logic of the Brautomat always requires a temperature for processing, even if some temperatures are not necessary from the brewer's point of view.
-Missing temperatures are preset with default values.
+Recipes from different sources may, among other things, be missing temperature information.
+This applies in particular to the temperatures for mashing in, mashing off, front wort and whirlpool hopping.
+The brewer's internal program logic always requires a temperature for processing, even if some temperatures are not necessary from the brewer's perspective.
+Missing temperatures are preassigned with default values.

 Mashing temperature [°C]

-This parameter is for the recipe import and describes the standard temperature for mashing down.
-This parameter is only used if no mashing temperature is specified in the recipe import.
+This parameter is for recipe import and describes the default temperature for mashing.
+This parameter is only used if no mashing temperature is specified during the recipe import.

 Temperature VWH [°C]

-This parameter is for the recipe import and describes the standard temperature for hopping a front wort.
-Often no temperature is specified for the VWH in recipes.
-A temperature specification is required for the Brautomat.
-If a temperature is specified in the recipe, this is used for the import.
+This parameter is for recipe import and describes the standard temperature for a front wort hopping.
+Recipes often do not specify a temperature for the VWH.
+A temperature specification is required for Brautomat.
+If a temperature is specified in the recipe, this will be used during import.

 Temperature WPH [°C]

-This parameter is for the recipe import and describes the standard temperature for whirlpool hopping.
-Often no temperature is specified for the WPH in recipes.
-A temperature specification is required for the Brautomat.
-If a temperature is specified in the recipe, this is used for the import.
+This parameter is for recipe import and describes the default temperature for whirlpool hopping.
+Recipes often do not specify a temperature for the WPH.
+A temperature specification is required for Brautomat.
+If a temperature is specified in the recipe, this will be used during import.

-This parameter describes the temperature from which the wort boils.
-The default value is 98°C and corresponds approximately to a location 500 metres above sea level.
-This parameter is used as the boiling temperature for the recipe import.
+This parameter describes the temperature at which the wort boils to a rolling boil.
+The standard value is 98°C and corresponds approximately to a location at 500m above sea level.
+For the recipe import, this parameter is used as the cooking temperature.

 Last updated